braden-chamberlain/Sprint_2/README.md

 These files were used to practice SQL and MongoDB.
-- queries
+- sql queries
-- pipelines
+- data pipelines
-- utilizing online tools for data storage
+- utilizing online tools for data storage(SQLAlchemy, mongodb)
+- Saving environmental variables to create a reproducable and future-proof virtual environment